-Sadly, many modern scams are romance related.
-As countless New Zealanders seek love online, many find it, but not everyone finds the real deal.
+Sadly, many modern scams are romance-related.
+Countless New Zealanders seek love online, and many find it, but not everyone finds the real deal.

-While it can seem like the real thing, scammers can create fake accounts using the photos from a real person so it seems genuine.
-They may chat to you on the phone and text you, but the key is that they will always have an excuse for not being able to meet you in person or face to face via skype or teams.
+While it can seem like the real thing, scammers can create fake accounts using the photos from a real person, so it seems genuine.
+They may chat to you on the phone and text you, but the key is that they’ll always have an excuse for not being able to meet you in person or face to face via Skype or Teams.

-Once you have developed feelings for this person and are attached, they may start to ask for money.
+Once you’ve developed feelings for this person and are attached, they may start to ask for money.
 This could be for anything from an urgent vet bill to a last-minute plane ticket.
 As difficult as it is, this is the time to seriously doubt their intentions.

 Romance scams are hugely underreported as many victims are embarrassed about admitting what happened.
-Be sure to be extra vigilant when meeting anyone online, and don’t even consider sending money unless you have met them in person.
+Be sure to be extra vigilant when meeting anyone online, and don’t even consider sending money unless you’ve met them in person.